 - Empty the tap water into the beverage dispensers to help clean out the lemonade residue.

-- Please remove all cookies from the platters and place them back into Costco containers.
-Students can have extra cookies as they leave the ball at 8 p.m.
+- Please remove all cookies from the platters and place them back into the Costco containers.
+Students can take remaining cookies as they leave the ball at 8 p.m.

 Cleaners (8-8:30 p.m.)

 - Clean up the MPR and put away materials when the C.U.B. ends at 8 o'clock in the evening.

 - Help place the artificial plants behind the curtains on the MPR stage.

 - Carefully remove banners and wall decorations and pack these items into containers if parents are cleaning up after the Second C.U.B.

 - Put away all extra tableware goods, trays, and beverage dispensers.

 - Throw away trash on all lunch tables and within the MPR.

 American Life during the Nineteenth Century Alternate Assignment Essay